core-wg/senml-spec/draft-ietf-core-senml.md

 In the following example two different lights are turned on.
-It is assumed that the lights are on a network that can guarantee delivery of the messages to the two lights within 15 ms (e.g. a networking using 802.1BA {{IEEE802.1ba-2011}} and
+It is assumed that the lights are on a network that can guarantee delivery of the messages to the two lights within 15 ms (e.g. a network using 802.1BA {{IEEE802.1ba-2011}} and
 802.1AS {{IEEE802.1as-2011}} for time synchronization).
 The controller has set the time